 Bearded dragons and Dubia roaches

-Among feeders and the animals that do the feeding, the relationship between bearded dragons and dubia roaches is established and solid.
-As we’ve said before, bearded dragons love eating Dubia roaches.
+Among feeders and the animals that do the feeding, the relationship between bearded dragons and dubia roaches is well established.
+As we’ve said before, with little exception, bearded dragons love eating Dubia roaches.
 They provide the right feeding stimulus, they presumably taste good, and eating them is an experience beardies generally consider positive enough that they eagerly anticipate doing it again.
 That’s the evidence, anyway.
 It’s hard to ask them directly, but you can see it in their behavior.
-We understand this is a broad generalization, but so far it seems reasonable.
+We understand this is a broad generalization, but it seems reasonable based on our own experience and reports from our customers.

 Dubia: quality protein

 Dubia roaches contain the quality protein bearded dragons need in the amount they need it.
-B. Dubia has about 54% protein.
-This is likely plenty, and as mentioned before, it almost exactly matches the protein content of at least one primary insect found in the natural bearded dragon diet.
+Blaptica Dubia has about 54% protein.
+This is likely plenty, and as previously mentioned, it almost exactly matches the protein content of at least one primary insect found in the natural bearded dragon diet.
 Given the similarities of these two insects, it seems the Dubia roach mimics an important part of the bearded dragon’s natural diet.

 And because food is a package deal, “quality protein” means the source (the feeder insect) comes with other macro and micro-nutrients that the end consumer (the bearded dragon) needs.
-For example, a feeder high in dietary protein but devoid of other beneficial nutrients – or even one that has harmful nutrients – would not be a quality protein source.
+For example, a feeder high in dietary protein but devoid of other beneficial nutrients – or even one with harmful nutrient – would not be a quality protein source.
 Instead, it would be something to avoid.

 Other nutrients for bearded dragons